-6.9 MAIN MEMORY SIMULATION
+6.8 MAIN MEMORY SIMULATION

 Simulation of main memory operations is restricted so that a simulation run does not destroy the simulator or related programs.
-This is accomplished by not simulating writes to memory addresses below 1000 octal or above the start of the simulator.
-Any attempt to do this will be flagged as an error and the write not be performed; simulation will continue however.
+This is accomplished by not simulating writes to memory addresses outside defined main memory.
+Any attempt to do this will be flagged as an error and the write will not be performed; simulation will continue however.
 A read may be made anywhere in available memory.
 Memory addressing above 32K will effect wraparound if available on the computer.